-The Bradford Golf Club extends a warm and friendly Yorkshire welcome to all our visitors.
-Set in peaceful and tranquil countryside near the hamlet of Hawksworth, we are only 10 miles from Leeds and 8 miles from Bradford.
+Bradford Golf Club extends a warm and friendly Yorkshire welcome to all its visitors.
+Set in peaceful and tranquil countryside near the hamlet of Hawksworth, it is only 10 miles from Leeds and 8 miles from Bradford.

 The original Clubhouse was opened on 9th November 1900 by the Rt.
 Hon.
 A.J.
 Balfour MP, Leader of the House of Commons and Prime Minister (1902-05).
 In 1925 it was destroyed by fire and rebuilt on the same foundations.
 In 2012 the clubhouse was fully refurbished to offer an updated feel and more contemporary look.

-Fowler created some of the finest examples of heathland golf, which so closely resembles the traditional seaside links courses and, while over the years our current course has become more parkland, we have started an 8-year plan, showcasing our Fowler heritage, by removing trees and adding back original bunkers, if you have visited us before - come and see how dramatic the transformation is.
+Fowler created some of the finest examples of heathland golf, which so closely resemble the traditional seaside links courses.
+Over recent years our current course has become more parkland.
+We have started an 8-year plan, showcasing our Fowler heritage, by removing trees and adding back original bunkers.
+If you have visited us before, come back and see how dramatic the transformation is.

-In any case he believed that bunkers on the sides and especially near greens were the prime requisite, that players sliced and pulled more than they topped and that as a slice was the greater fault more bunkers should be placed on the right.
-Bunkers, he thought, should be shaped like an old hip bath, not with a steep bank and flat base as at many inland clubs but having a gradual curve from top to bottom so that balls did not lie hard against the face but ran down towards the centre.
+In any case, he believed that bunkers on the sides and especially near greens were the prime requisite, as players sliced and pulled more than they topped, and that as a slice was the greater fault, more bunkers should be placed on the right.
+Bunkers, he thought, should be shaped like an old hip bath, not with a steep bank and flat base as at many inland clubs, but having a gradual curve from top to bottom so that balls did not lie hard against the face, but ran down towards the centre.
 However, they should be deeper than on most courses.
-Indeed, they became known as ‘Fowler's graves.'
-So long as a green was well guarded and the approach shot difficult the hole would always be considered a good one, far more so than if its main difficulty lay in the tee shot.
+Indeed, they became known as ‘Fowler's Graves.'
+So long as a green was well guarded and the approach shot difficult, the hole would always be considered a good one.
+Far more so than if its main difficulty lay in the tee shot.

 He was described in a book by Bernard Darwin as "perhaps the most daring and original of all golfing architects and gifted with an inspired eye for the possibility of a golfing country”.